Anatomical spine illustrations on a clipboard

 What I look at

 DEXA scan history, vitamin D, calcium, magnesium, full thyroid, sex hormones and DHEA, CTX (a marker of bone breakdown) where useful.
-Joint history, activity level, medication review (some — like long-term PPIs and steroids — affect bone).
+Joint history, activity level, medication review, some medications, like long-term PPIs and steroids, affect bone density.

 The protocol

-Strength training, period.
-Adequate protein (often 1.2–1.6 g/kg/day at this stage).
+Strength training, consistently.
+Adequate protein, often 1.2–1.6 g/kg/day at this stage.
 Targeted nutrients matched to your case.
 Hormone support where appropriate.
-For diagnosed osteoporosis, sometimes prescription medications — used with the full picture in mind.
+For diagnosed osteoporosis, sometimes prescription medications, used with the full clinical picture in mind.

 For joints

-Inflammation matters more than people think.
-Omega-3 status, blood sugar stability, and weight load all play in.
-Specific supplements help in specific cases (collagen, glucosamine-chondroitin, curcumin, others by case).
-For arthritis, naturopathic care plus what conventional care offers usually works better than either alone.
+Inflammation matters more than most people are told.
+Omega-3 status, blood sugar stability, and body weight all play in.
+Specific supplements help in specific cases, collagen, glucosamine-chondroitin, curcumin, and others by case.
+For arthritis, naturopathic care and conventional treatment together usually outperform either alone.

 Considered.